xh3b4sd/kia/README.md

 General non sensitive configuration is stored in the `env` directory.

-- `env/def` contains all templates applied to all kubernetes environments.
+- `env/def` contains all templates applied to all Kubernetes environments.
 The defaults configured here should reliable work regardless the underlying infrastructure provider they are applied to.
 - `env/eks` contains all templates applied to the cloud provider AWS.
 The